 Price negotiation strategies

-21. Negotiate your long-term contracts as partnerships.
+21. You can optimize your supply chain by negotiating your long-term contracts as partnerships.
 “The negotiated long-term contracts with a smaller supplier base have produced more of a partner relationship between buyer and supplier.
 The relationship can become less adversary which benefits buyer and vendor.
 In a partner type of relationship, the buyer will encourage the vendor to increase quality and service, and the vendor knows that by doing this the partnership will continue with a renewed contract with guaranteed sales.” — Martin Murray, Negotiation in the Purchasing Process, The Balance Small Business; Twitter: @thebalance

 22. Demonstrate your added value to powerful suppliers.
 “The quickest and least expensive way to redress a power imbalance is to offer the supplier a market opportunity that is too good to pass up in exchange for price concessions.
 Finding the right carrot can take some digging.
 Here’s a case in point: A beverage company was facing annual price hikes from a beverage-packaging supplier.
 It seemed to have no way out; the supplier had patented its manufacturing process, and its pricing was lower than that of other sources.